infor-design/enterprise/docs/TESTING.md

 npm run e2e:ci
 ```

-1. Push the branch your working on to github and switch to the same branch on the vm
+1. Push the branch you're working on to GitHub and switch to the same branch on the vm
 1. Run the `npm run start` command in the VM on one session.
 1. Run `npm run e2e:ci` on the other session.
 1. Copy the file from the actual folder to the baseline folder `mv /root/enterprise/test/.tmp/actual/radio-init-chrome-1200x800-dpr-1.png /root/enterprise/test/baseline/radio-init-chrome-1200x800-dpr-1.png`